awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-guardduty-detector-cfndatasourceconfigurations.md

 ## Properties<a name="aws-properties-guardduty-detector-cfndatasourceconfigurations-properties"></a>

 `Kubernetes`  <a name="cfn-guardduty-detector-cfndatasourceconfigurations-kubernetes"></a>
-Describes which Kuberentes data sources are enabled for a detector\.
+Describes which Kubernetes data sources are enabled for a detector\.
 *Required*: No
 *Type*: [CFNKubernetesConfiguration](aws-properties-guardduty-detector-cfnkubernetesconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)